openalea/lpy/doc/user/turtle.rst

 |    :scale: 50%                      |    :scale: 50%                      |
 +-------------------------------------+-------------------------------------+

-or like the *(C)* example, the embedded L-Py graphical interface can be used to specifying 2D curves (the curve is then given the name **C0** for instance in the interface):
+or like the *(Fig. C)* example, the embedded L-Py graphical interface can be used to specifying 2D curves (the curve is then given the name **C0** for instance in the interface):

 +---------------------------------+-------------------------------------+
 | .. image:: ../_images/ex009.png | .. image:: ../_images/setGuide3.png |